TWK21/ProfessorsPet/README.md

 ---
 ## What it does
 The web app [Professor's Pet](https://github.com/lanpai/ProfessorsPet) is a tool that simplifies teacher’s tasks and reduces the overwhelming responsibilities of managing various remote learning platforms like Zoom and  Google Classroom by integrating them into a single master platform.
-This will provide the teachers to have a single user-friendly website that not only prevents unnecssary hoppings around different websites but also allows to execute daily tasks with automation and visualizations, such as attendance, announcements, and invitations to a meeting.
+This will provide the teachers to have a single user-friendly website that not only prevents unnecessary hoppings around different websites but also allows them to execute daily tasks with automation and visualizations, such as attendance, announcements, and invitations to a meeting.

 ---
 ## How We built it ##
 Our team integrated [Zoom API](https://marketplace.zoom.us/docs/api-reference/zoom-api) with OAuth and [Google Classroom API](https://developers.google.com/classroom).
-For backend, we utilized node.js, express.js, nginx on unix server.
-For frontend, HTML, CSS, and JavaScript are used.
+For the backend, we utilized node.js, express.js, Nginx on the Unix server.
+For the frontend, HTML, CSS, and JavaScript are used.

 <!---